How To Do An SEO Audit On Your Website

+Oftentimes, these types of SEO audit pitches offer results that are unquantifiable, or worse, they are outright scams.
 I ignore all of these requests and most of you should too!

 If you’ve been reading this blog for a while, I’ll spare you the caveats and details around how you should really think about SEO and organic traffic and just tell you this, website owners and digital publishers should be doing their own SEO audit.

 Below, I’ll show you how to align an audit to your goals, how to perform a detailed SEO audit of your own site, and how to create and produce reports that will help you identify and take action on things that truly will help you generate more quality traffic to your website.

 I find that a lot of website owners I’ve talked to in past really want to start with a checklist.
 They ask me, “Tyler, can you just send me a checklist of all the things I need to do”?
 My answer is always the same.
 I could, but it might be absolutely worthless to you.

 Every site has a different reason why they want to do an SEO audit.
 The term itself actually kind of sucks.
 No one actually wants to do an SEO audit, what they really want is to get more organic traffic from search engines, and they think the mechanism for doing this is by performing some form of search engine optimization activities.

 This sentiment is correct, but in my experience, the greatest ROI for these efforts comes when digital publishers understand their site well enough to align their goals to the activities most likely to impact these goals.
 Let me show you what I mean…